 - necessary household chores

-15 Ways to Occupy Kids When You Need to Get Stuff Done
+15 Ways to Keep Kids Busy When You Need to Get Stuff Done

 - Book Time | If your kids like books, this will be a snap.
 Ask each child to take a seat on the chair, couch, or their bed (wherever is convenient) with some books and to read them quietly.
 This is a great time to look at picture books as well.
 This also works as a good calm down trick.